Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

 After the leaf hunt, have students share a few things they found with the class.
 Students can draw and write what they found on their hunt.
 Ask students to choose 4 different leaves that they like best.
 Students can draw or do leaf rubbings and write down how each leaf looks.
 Printable activities are provided for free later.

-Book: Fletcher & The Falling Leaves
+Books about Leaves: Fletcher & The Falling Leaves

 If you are looking for the perfect fiction book to read this fall, read Fletcher & The Falling Leaves by Julie Rawlinson.
 Children will adore this story!